 Most likely, the RNA was degraded before electrophoresis, this can occur before or during isolation from the biological source.
 See section VI.A.
-RNA Purification on page 34 for tips on RNA isolation.
+RNA Purification on page 36 for tips on RNA isolation.

 It is also possible that the RNA was stored inappropriately, see section VI.B.
-Precipitation and Storage of RNA on page 35 for relevant information.
+Precipitation and Storage of RNA on page 37 for relevant information.

 Usually the result of gross contamination of solutions or equipment with ribonuclease.
 Consider everything that comes into contact with the samples, directly or indirectly, to be potentially contaminated.
 This includes pipette tips and tubes, pipettors, electrophoresis equipment, flasks and graduated cylinders used to make or dilute solutions, etc. These can all be decontaminated before use with the RNaseZap Solution provided with the kit.
 All stock solutions should be handled so as not to introduce ribonucleases.
-Use good lab practices; always wear gloves ("fingerases" are a primary source of ribonuclease contamination); keep reagents closed tightly when not in use; remove only the reagents needed for a single experiment from stock containers into disposable, single-use containers to avoid cross contamination; and follow proper storage and use recommendations.
+Use good lab practices; always wear gloves ("fingerases" are a primary source of ribonuclease contamination); keep reagents closed tightly when not in use; remove only the

+2. Sample RNA and molecular weight marker stain poorly with ethidium bromide reagents needed for a single experiment from stock containers into disposable, single-use containers to avoid cross contamination; and follow proper storage and use recommendations.